 In accordance with the Accounting Code of Practice 1996, the Council is required to identify interests in subsidiary companies and where appropriate prepare consolidated accounts.
 The above companies do not fall within these requirements as the Authority holds a minority of the share values, and the investments are below the required threshold.
-Therefore the Authority has not prepared group accounts in relation to the above companies (see Group Accounts pages 46 - 48 for more information).
+Therefore the Authority has not prepared group accounts in relation to the above companies.